Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 US Market

-Since 2016, Aussie mangoes have entered the US market through an agreement to market mango license.
+Since 2016, Aussie mangoes have entered the US market through an agreement to market the licenses.

-“There are plenty of cheaper mangoes coming into the US from South America, but Australian mangoes have a unique flavor, and great quality that we think will be popular with US consumers.”
-Australia’s minister of agriculture, Barnaby Joyce, announced the opening of the US market to Australian mangoes and lychees.
+“There are plenty of cheaper mangoes coming into the US from South America, but Australian mangoes have a unique flavor and great quality that we think will be popular with US consumers.”
+Australia’s minister of agriculture, Barnaby Joyce, announced opening the US market to Australian mangoes and lychees.

-Nowadays, thousands of cartons of mangoes arrive in the US every week, selling quite well.
+Thousands of cartons arrive in the US every week, selling quite well.

-Two of Australia’s favorite mangos available in the US market are the Kensington Pride and Calypso varieties.
+Two of Australia’s favorites available in the US market are the Kensington Pride and Calypso varieties.
 Depending on the season, you can sometimes find these varieties in specialty or local groceries.

 Are Mangoes the Most Consumed Fruit in the World?

-The mango is the world’s most popular fruit.
-However, in the United States, the tropical stone fruit does not even make it to the top ten fruits, trailing far behind produce department superstars like apples, bananas, and grapes.
+In the United States, the tropical stone fruit does not reach the top ten fruits, trailing far behind produce department superstars like apples, bananas, and grapes.

 Favorite Mango Recipes

-Here is the list of the favorite mango recipes you can try.
+Here is the list of your favorite recipes you can try.

 Aussie Frozen Fruit: Mangoes

-Just because we’re nearing the end of mango season, it doesn’t mean you can’t enjoy the ‘King of Fruit’ throughout the year.
+Just because we’re nearing the end of the season doesn’t mean you can’t enjoy the ‘King of Fruit’ throughout the year.

-- Grab some Aussie fresh mangoes while they’re still in season (from September to March) and freeze them at home.
+1. Grab some fresh while they’re still in season (from September to March), and freeze them at home.

-- Remove the mango skin from the mango and slice the two cheeks into bite-sized pieces.
+2. Remove the skin and slice the two cheeks into bite-sized pieces.

-- Place the mango pieces into a baking tray or shallow casserole dish and freeze for 3 – 5 hours or until firm.
+3. Place the pieces into a baking tray or shallow casserole dish and freeze for 3 – 5 hours or until firm.

-- Transfer the mango pieces to a ziplock bag or airtight container.
+4. Transfer the pieces to a ziplock bag or airtight container.
 Then, return them to the freezer, which will last up to ten months.

 Lime Syrup Mango